Kenneth Robert Rosewall was born on 2 November 1934 and is an Australian former world top-ranking amateur and professional tennis player.

 Ken Rosewall beat Hoad twice later in 1947 in state age-group championships.

-In 1952, still only 17, Ken Rosewall reached the quarterfinals of the US Championships, upsetting the top-seeded Vic Seixas in the fourth round in five sets before losing to Gardnar Mulloy in five sets.
+In 1952, still only 17, Ken Rosewall reached the quarterfinals of the US Championships, upsetting the top-seeded Vic Seixas in the fourth round in five sets and then losing to Gardnar Mulloy in five sets.

-Ken Rosewall was only 18 years old when, in 1953, he won his first singles title at a Grand Slam event after defeating American Vic Seixas in the semi finals and Australian compatriot Mervyn Rose in the final of the Australian Championships.
+Ken Rosewall was only 18 years old when he won his first singles title at a Grand Slam event in 1953, defeating American Vic Seixas in the semifinals and compatriot Mervyn Rose in the final of the Australian Championships.

-Ken Rosewall was the top seed at Wimbledon but lost the quarterfinal match to Kurt Nielsen.
+Ken Rosewall was the top seed at Wimbledon, but lost in the quarterfinals to Kurt Nielsen.

 Ken Rosewall reached the semifinals at the US Championships, where he was defeated by Tony Trabert in straight sets.

-Ken Rosewall won the fifth and deciding rubber of that tie, defeating Seixas in four sets.
+Ken Rosewall won the fifth and deciding rubber of this tie, defeating Seixas in four sets.

 Ken Rosewall defeated Trabert in a five-set semifinal at Wimbledon but lost the final to crowd-favorite Jaroslav Drobny in four sets.